robertshaw87/Bootstrap-Portfolio/README.md

 # Bootstrap-Portfolio
 Portfolio made with BootstrapCDN v4.1.0

+This is a protoype for a responsive portfolio built using the bootstrap framework.
+The layout automatically resizes based on the size of the screen it's being used on, providing increased readability across a variety of devices.

 ## Getting Started

 Open up the [project link](https://robertshaw87.github.io/Bootstrap-Portfolio/) and you should be able to see the example webpage.